 Finally, amongst other artwork, we are pleased to be able to offer a number of original pieces by prolific illustrator Andrew Skilleter (born 1948), known particularly for his Narnia and Doctor Who illustrations.
 The nine works, which are being sold direct from the artist’s studio, comprise four audio cassette covers for BBC Radio 4’s adaptation of C.S.
 Lewis’s The Chronicles of Narnia, dramatised by Brian Sibley, and five covers for the classic series The Dark Is Rising by Susan Cooper, published by The Bodley Head in 1992.
 Paintings by Andrew Skilleter have been exhibited in London and across the UK, including at The Association of Illustrators, and numerous pieces of his work are to be found in private collections in the UK as well as globally.

-We are delighted to present the major private collection of fine books, prints and paintings belonging to Martin Orskey (1926-2019) for sale by auction, consisting of almost 400 lots of rare books, and over 50 English paintings and rare prints.
+Dominic Winter Auctioneers are delighted to present the major private collection of fine books, prints and paintings belonging to Martin Orskey (1926-2019). consisting of almost 400 lots of rare books, and over 50 English paintings and rare prints.
 Martin, ubiquitous across the book trade for well over half a century, had an exceptional ability to sniff out the most interesting and rare of items, and it is hard not to feel that with his passing comes the end of an era.

 The sale consists of an eclectic mix of science and medicine, travel and topography, natural history, gastronomy, early education, printing and other trades, but each item was invariably chosen by Martin for his own personal collection for some reason of rarity, condition or particular interest.
 Notable items are The Husbandman’s Fruitfull Orchard (1609), a rare early trade catalogue of metalwork (circa 1800), Campbell’s North America (1793), a finely bound set of Grose’s Antiquities, Manby’s Journal of a Voyage to Greenland (1822), a Catalogue of Sheffield Plate (circa 1800), Wilkes’s Moths (1773), Edwards’ Natural History of Uncommon Birds, a number of early children’s books, a rare gingerbread mould in the shape of a hornbook, and an illuminated Book of Hours.
 Martin had a sense of fun and an eye for the quirky, so it is not surprising to find such titles as Benefit of Farting (1722) and The Whore’s Rhetorik (1683) nestling amongst the more scholarly rarities.